-The safety outputs of a safety light screen system turn off when an object completely blocks a beam.
-In an Auto Start/Restart condition, the safety outputs re-energize when the object is removed from the defined area.
+The safety outputs of a safety light curtain system turn off when an object completely blocks a beam.
+In an Auto Start/Restart condition, the safety outputs reenergize when the object is removed from the defined area.

 Auto Start/Restart (Trip) Initiate